amo2019/youtube-scraper/README.md

 # Start App

-Clone repo, install, cd into folder and run:
+Clone repo, cd into folder and run:

 ```git
 npm install or yarn